HanneMaes/Tyler-homescreen/README.md

 # Background

-Tyler works with a variaty of background.
+Tyler works with a variaty of backgrounds.<br>
 All the example wallpapers are included.

 <img src="Mockups/Screenshots/Wallpapers/turquoise leaves.png">